Skip to article frontmatterSkip to article content

 p=[xy]=[12],\myvec{p} = \left[\begin{array}{ccc} x \\ y \end{array}\right] =\left[\begin{array}{ccc} 1 \\ 2 \end{array}\right],

 It is common for column and row vectors to not be distinguishable in Python with numpy.
-That is in general convenient but can cause problems when the dimension is important, so always pay close attention to what each function expects as input or outputs.
+That is in general convenient but can cause problems when the dimension is important, so always pay close attention to what each function expects as input.

 p = np.array([1.0, 2.0])